Zbig281/Healer/README.md

 # Healer Mod

-The modification adds character healing and also repairs items put on the character.:
+The modification adds character healing and also repairs items put on the character.

 [The original mod version without equipment repair.](https://github.com/LiF-x/Healer)

 [Video link](https://youtu.be/0Nu05rzytEc)